How do LLMs Compute Verbal Confidence: Experiments

 \section{Experiments}

 We focus our experiments on Gemma 3 27B \cite{team2025gemma} -- given that this model allows access to the internal representations -- and a prompt that asks for a class-based confidence report \citep{yoon2025reasoning} (see \S\ref{app:figures} for full prompt used).
-We also report results with a prompt asking for a numeric confidence score (see Figure ~\ref{fig:prompt_numeric}) and with Qwen 2.5 7b.
-We used the TriviaQA dataset which tests factual knowledge \citep{joshi2017triviaqa}.
+We also report results with a prompt asking for a numeric confidence score (see Figure ~\ref{fig:prompt_numeric}), Qwen 2.5 7b, and the reasoning model Magistral Small 24B.
+We primarily use the TriviaQA dataset which tests factual knowledge \citep{joshi2017triviaqa}, but also test the BigMath \citep{albalak2025bigmath} and MMLU \citep{hendrycks2021measuring} datasets.
+Figure~\ref{fig:experiment_overview} provides a roadmap of the six experiments that follow, the specific question each addresses, and the key result from each.

-Given the differing goals of our paper in comparison to that of \citet{yoon2025reasoning}, we deliberately suppress chain-of-thought reasoning by instructing the model to output only a confidence classification.
+Given the differing goals of our paper in comparison to that of \citet{yoon2025reasoning}, we deliberately suppress chain-of-thought reasoning in the main experiments by instructing the model to output only a confidence classification.
 This setting is practically relevant: many applications use LLMs for auto-rating or grading tasks without chain-of-thought to reduce costs.
 Moreover, even in reasoning models that externalize their thought process, decisions such as backtracking must be driven by latent signals computed within the forward pass rather than derived from externalized tokens \citep{venhoff2025base}.
-Understanding how such internal representations are formed and accessed is therefore relevant beyond the no-CoT setting we study here.
+Understanding how such internal representations are formed and accessed is therefore relevant beyond the no-CoT setting we focus on here.
 Our simplified setup allows us to more directly trace how confidence information flows through the network.
 Gemma was reasonably well calibrated (ECE = 0.12, AUROC = 0.71), and used both ends of the confidence class spectrum with reasonable frequency (though weighted towards higher confidence answers: see Figure~\ref{fig:gemma_calib_dist}).